Inventors & scientists

 - Henry Ford

-- Steven Hawkings: Professor and writer of physics.
-Books of Steven Hawking such as: A Brief History of Time, Black Holes, Baby Universes.
-Biography
+- Steven Hawking: Professor and writer of physics.
+Biography Books of Steven Hawking such as: A Brief History of Time, Black Holes, Baby Universes.

 - Louis Pasteur

 - Tom Francis (AIDS researcher)

 - Simon Clement, British scientist analyzed carbon compound found in the meteorite from Mars.